 If someone is ready to go back to the workplace after being off sick with COVID-19, it's up to their employer to decide whether they think it's safe for them to return.

 If someone is ready to go back to the workplace, they should also check their organisation's sickness and absence policies to see if they give any extra information about returning to work.

 The effects of COVID-19 are still being understood and the person might experience long COVID.

 People with long COVID might need ongoing support and further sick leave after they've returned to work.

 If other staff have concerns

-Other staff might be worried about being exposed to the virus if someone who’s had COVID-19 or has long COVID comes back to work.
+Other staff might be worried about being exposed to the virus if someone who's had COVID-19 or has long COVID comes back to the workplace.